programming-in-python/ipp-exercise-tasks/README.md

 - Step 1: Review the [Kanban Board](https://github.com/orgs/programming-in-python/projects/1) - this contains all exercise tasks within an ordered board
   - Available here: [Programming in Python Kanban Board](https://github.com/orgs/programming-in-python/projects/1)
     - There are dozens of exercises listed, and while many can stand alone, the intent is for the reader to work through each exercise in order.
 This approach will ensure later exercises are understandable for the reader, as some concepts covered in earlier lab modules will be necessary to execute later lab modules successfully.
-This content is based on the course I created for teaching introductory Python programming in a lab-based University course.

 - Step 2: Review the primary code repository:
   - PEC - [Programming in Python - Exercise Source Components](https://github.com/programming-in-python/pip-exercise-components/)